 Congregational Church of Excelsior UCC

 With each gathering at the Congregational Church of Excelsior, United Church of Christ, we blend the traditional with the contemporary by exploring the Scriptures and discerning their relevance to our everyday lives.
 We celebrate the way religion nurtures our relationships with each other.
 At the church on the hill, "Everybody knows your name"—we're small but mighty!
 We hope you can come join us before long and explore how God's Grace complements your life.
 We normally worship together on Sunday mornings and do all sorts of other things together: garden in the summer, get together for breakfasts and lunches, quilt, sing, celebrate children, support local charities, and more.
-Things are a bit different during the COVID-19 pandemic (see "Sheltering in Place" section below), but we do have recordings of zoom services on the Services and Reflections page, and we're happy to announce a wonderful upcoming event, the Harvest Dinner (see just below) that's designed to be delicious and safe, to build community, and to remind us of the fun we'll have again before long!
+Things are a bit different during the COVID-19 pandemic (see "Sheltering in Place" section below), but we do have recordings of zoom services on the Services and Reflections page, and we're happy to announce that the Harvest Dinner (see just below) was a huge success!
+It was designed to be delicious and safe, to build community, and to remind us of the fun we'll have again before long, and it did just that and more!

 We've had a wonderful tradition in the fall of a Harvest Dinner, always thanks to our own "Chef [Ross] Rogney" and his "big-cookin" family.
-Even with the ongoing pandemic, we urge you to participate this year, not only to enjoy what is sure to be a terrific meal, but also to sustain our feeling of community, even when we're not together.
-Here's the wonderful menu: Smoked, slow-roasted pulled pork, skin-on mashed potatoes, roasted vegetables, roll, homemade dessert bars.
+Even with the ongoing pandemic, the Rogneys served up a terrific meal, which served to sustain our feeling of community even when we're not together.
+The wonderful menu included smoked, slow-roasted pulled pork, skin-on mashed potatoes, roasted vegetables, roll, homemade dessert bars.
 Wow!
-And you'll get curbside delivery right to your car between 4:30 and 6 pm.
+And there was curbside delivery right to your car.

 During our Sheltering-in-Place Time